jroden2/armco/README.md

 format. armco handles prompt construction, input sanitization, and LLM communication.
 Swap models without changing your application code.

+## Example repository:
+[Here's](https://github.com/jroden2/llm-demo) an example which allows you to see the implementation structure as I expect it to be used.

 ## Requirements

 - Java 17+